eclipse-theia/theia-website/src/docs/architecture.md

 # Architecture Overview

-This section describes the overall architecture of Theia.
+This section describes the overall architecture of the Theia Platform.

 Theia is designed to work as a native desktop application as well as in the context of a browser and a remote server.
 To support both situations with a